OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

     MS2
     MS/MS
-    tandem mass spectrometry
         Tandem MS is a technique where two or more mass analyzers are coupled together using an additional, usually destructive, reaction step to generate fragment ions which increases their abilities to analyse chemical samples.

     MS3
         Multi-stage MS.